Ashvin-Ranjan/youtube-grammar/README.md

 - Put words.txt in the same directory as scrape.py.
 - A screenshot part will come later.
 - Put ChromeDriver in the same directory as scrape.py.
+- You can edit words.txt to add words and to remove repeated words errors just but both words but with a "-" between them